lawrennd/old_talks/_data-science/includes/privacy-loss-of-control.md

 \define{privacyLossOfControl}
 \editme

-\newslide{Privacy, Loss of Control and Marginalization}
+\subsection{Privacy, Loss of Control and Marginalization}
 \slides{
 * Society is becoming harder to monitor
 * Individual is becoming easier to monitor